MicrosoftDocs/well-architected/well-architected/cost-optimization/consolidation.md

 Common types of services that you can consolidate include application platforms, databases, network appliances, gateways, and DDoS protection.
 To consolidate resources within a workload, consider these recommendations:

-**Assess the workload resources.** Assess the existing workload and its resource utilization.
+- *Assess the workload resources*: Assess the existing workload and its resource utilization.
 This includes analyzing factors such as CPU usage, memory usage, storage capacity, and network bandwidth.
 Identify areas where consolidation could be beneficial.
 It could involve optimizing resource allocation, eliminating redundant or underutilized resources, or reconfiguring the workload to run more efficiently.
-Consider factors such as workload dependencies, performance requirements, and scalability
+Consider factors such as workload dependencies, performance requirements, and scalability.

-**Identify consolidation target.** Determine the resource to consolidate on.
+- *Identify consolidation target*: Determine the resource to consolidate on.
 It can be an existing resource or a new resource created within the workload.
 Identify any existing resources that you use for consolidation.
 For example, you may have underutilized servers that can accommodate some of the workload components.
 If no existing resources meet the consolidation requirements or if it's more beneficial to move to a new resource, consider creating a new resource for consolidation.

-**Evaluate consolidation viability.** Ensure functional and technical requirements support consolidation such as CPU, memory, growth.
+- *Evaluate consolidation viability*: Ensure functional and technical requirements support consolidation such as CPU, memory, growth.
 Avoid compromising requirements like performance, reliability, and security.
 For example, don't create an undesired cross-regional dependency or consolidate resources across preproduction and production environments.

-**Estimate the cost.** Understand the effort and potential complications of consolidation.
+- *Estimate the cost*: Understand the effort and potential complications of consolidation.
 You should calculate costs, including resource, licensing, and operational expenses.
 Consider the implications, such as potential challenges in resource monitoring due to consolidation.

-**Communicate and coordinate.** Ensure you inform all stakeholders about upcoming changes and any necessary actions they need to take.
+- *Communicate and coordinate*: Ensure you inform all stakeholders about upcoming changes and any necessary actions they need to take.
 Coordinate with different teams to avoid conflicts and ensure a smooth implementation.

 :::image type="icon" source="../_images/risk.svg"::: **Risk**: Consider the effects of resource density, such as noisy neighbors, scale unit effects, and reduced redundancy.
 Resource consolidation is often too risky for mission and business critical workload flows.